henry2423/docker-ros-x11/README.md

 If the container runs up, you can connect to the container throught the following
 * You can open the GUI program directly, such as rviz and gazebo
 * Connect to __Tensorboard__ if you do the tensorboard mapping above: [`http://localhost:6006`](http://localhost:6006)
-* The default username and password in container is ros:ros
+* The username and password in container is same as your host account